-“Small boutique hotel with 6 stylish rooms and delicious food, just a couple of miles from the beautiful south Devon coast”
+“Small boutique B&B with 6 stylish rooms, just a couple of miles from the beautiful south Devon coast”

-Bathrooms have good-quality showers and baths (either free-standing or unusual square-shaped Omni tubs with rain showers overhead).
-The owners have created their own range of toiletries, hand-blended locally using natural oils such as sandalwood, damask rose, peppermint and grapefruit.
+Bathrooms have REN products and good-quality showers and baths (either free-standing or unusual square-shaped Omni tubs with rain showers overhead).
 You'll find at least 7 different products to try depending on whether you want to be revitalised, invigorated or relaxed.
 All come in large aluminium bottles which you can buy at reception to take home.

 Our favourite is Room 5, with an enormous emperor-size bed, a purple velvet armchair big enough for 2, and a row of windows overlooking the lawn.
 The highlight was the fabulous bathroom with a lead-clad bath and huge rainshower.

 Room 4 lacks the garden view but has a romantic 4-poster bed, a black crystal chandelier, and a roll-top bath in the bedroom.
 Room 3 faces the side of the house and the road behind; the bathroom is lovely, and you can watch TV from a swinging basket chair.
 Rooms 1 and 2 can be connected if you're with teenagers.

 The largest is Room 6, tucked away in the eaves and accessed via a private staircase.
 It has a bedroom and a separate sitting area with a sofabed that can be made up for 2 additional guests, as well as a free-standing tub and a huge shower in the bathroom.
 It’s lovely, but the low beams mean tall guests will have to duck.